epfl-ada/ada-2021-project-date-a-data/README.md

 - Irvin Mero `irvin.merozambrano@epfl.ch`

 ## Abstract:
-*A 150 word description of the project idea and goals.
-What’s the motivation behind your project?
-What story would you like to tell, and why?*
 It is well-known from public sentiment that the US has a bi-polar political landscape, with Democrats on one side and Republicans on the other.
 The project aims to verify and back up this assumption with quotebank data by visualizing the political landscape in a network model in which the individual politicians are considered as nodes and the mentions in between the politicians are considered as connections.
 The network connections will be analyzed in-depth to reveal the structure of central nodes and communities/hubs.
 The network will also be extended with machine learning techniques including sentiment analysis (supervised) and LDA topic clustering (unsupervised) to reveal more information (emotion and recurrent topics) in the mentions.

 With this network model we will tell a data story about the bi-directional frequency, sentiment and topics when US politicians mention other politicians (self-mentions, US or world-wide).
 In particular, we will mention interesting conclusions and facts found with the help of interactive graphs with the network.